timothylimyl/SpaceApps_Hackathon/README.md

-# NASA SpaceApps Hackathon (Team AgriCarer)
+# NASA SpaceApps Hackathon (Team AgriCarer | Better Together)

 ## Introduction

-Our team (AgriCarer) is seeking to tackle the knowledge inequality problem currently faced by many farmers from developing countries.
-From our research and personal conversations with a local farmer in Malaysia, we found that most farmers in developing countries are smallholders farmers that generally lack access to best agriculture practices, data and information.
-Smallholders farmers do not have funding/investments necessary to procure state-of-the-art technologies and seek expert advice.
+Our team (AgriCarer) is seeking to tackle the knowledge inequality problem currently faced by many small and family owned farms.
+From our research and personal conversations with a local farmer in Malaysia, we found that most farmers in developing countries are smallholders farmers that generally lack access to best agriculture practices, information and technology.
+Smallholders farmers do not have the necessary funding to procure state-of-the-art technologies and seek expert advice.

 Thus, local farmers are very vulnerable to the occurences of diseases and pest in ruining their entire crop and reducing their crop productivity.
 In some cases, the whole farm may have no yield as none of the proper actions were taken due to the lack of knowledge.
 This can lead to problems such as food insecurity, environmental issues and harm to the wellbeing of the farmers.

+This issue of knowledge inequality needs to be addressed immediately to level the playing field of food production and most importantly ensuring food security.

 # Idea Proposal

 We are proposing an user friendly smartphone app (AgriCare) to support farmers with state-of-the-art technologies and expert research advice to solve the problem of the knowledge gap and the problem of yield losses in crop plants.
-Most local farmers that we talked to do not have the necessary extra funds to invest in technology and they are also averse to new technology.
+Most local farmers that we talked to do not have the necessary extra funds to invest in technology and have an aversion to new technology..
 Therefore, a smartphone app was suggested by the team as it will lower the cost of entry for farmers as most farmers already own a smartphone, making the technology much easier to adopt for smallholders farmers that needs it the most.

 The smartphone app proposed will have features such as remote sensing technology, plant disease diagnosis, and timely reminders to support farmers in taking care of their farms.

-## Remote Sensing Technology (Proof of concept done on a Malaysia Farm)
+## Remote Sensing Technology (Validation of concept done on a Malaysia Farm)

 The remote sensing technology will done by collecting free open-source satellite data from space agencies around the world such as NASA, CSA, CNES, JAXA, and ESA.
-These data will be integrated into our smartphone app to allow smallholder farmers access to such the technology to improve the crop production of their farms:
+These data will be integrated into our smartphone app to allow smallholder farmers access to such the technology to improve the crop production of their farms as shown below:

 <p align="center">